 Pictured (left to right): Stella Boyd-Ford, Public Health Nutritionist, HWQld and Elsie, Healthy Lifestyle Officer from Kubin

-Since the first gathering of Torres Strait Island Regional Council’s (TSIRC) Healthy Lifestyle Officers in November, our Far North Queensland Hub, together with the Officers has launched a holistic health and wellbeing program tailored to local communities.
+Since the first gathering of Torres Strait Island Regional Council’s (TSIRC) Healthy Lifestyle Officers in November, our Far North Queensland Hub, together with the Officers launched a holistic health and wellbeing program tailored to local communities.

 The program, called KERIBA Way, which means ‘Our Way’, has been designed with TSIRC Manager for Health and Wellbeing Ella Kris, and has commenced in the communities of Erub and Warraber.